Balungao: Early settlers

-The town of Balungao were first inhabited by nomadic people from the Ilocos region who found their way to the area through San Fabian, Pangasinan.
-They were farmers looking for places to settle down, engaging in agriculture to survive.
-Its origin is evident in the fact that Balungao is one of the Ilocano-speaking towns in the province where the primary language is the Pangasinense.
+The town of Balungao was first inhabited by nomadic people who found their way to the area from the Ilocos region through San Fabian, Pangasinan.
+They were farmers looking a place in which to settle and engage in agriculture to survive.
+Its origin is evident in the fact that Balungao is one of the Ilocano-speaking towns in the province where the primary language is Pangasinense.
+Some Tagalogs from Bulacan & Nueva Ecija also migrated into the town after some time.

 Foundation

-Balungao was originally called Panaclaban and was a part of Cuyapo town in the adjacent province of Nueva Ecija till the latter part of 18th century.
-It was annexed to the town of Rosales, Pangasinan in the early part of 19th century because of its geographic location.
-It officially became an independent municipality in 1815.
+Balungao was originally called Panaclaban and was a part of Cuyapo town in the adjacent province of Nueva Ecija until the latter part of 18th century.
+It was annexed to the town of Rosales, Pangasinan (then a town of Nueva Ecija) in the early part of 19th century because of its geographic location.
+It officially became an independent municipality in 1815, and, along with Rosales, was transferred to Pangasinan.